ray2day/ray2day/README.md

 • C# Intermediate: Classes, Interfaces and OOP (certificate of completion)</BR>
 • Complete Guide to ASP.NET Core RESTful API with Blazor WASM (certificate of completion)</BR>
 • Modern Web Development with Blazor WebAssembley (certificate of completion)</P>
-- next to that; practiced a lot and did a lot of of exercises (mainly focused on C#, ASP.NET and Blazor)
+- a lot of practicing, a lot of exercises and built some hobby applications in C#
 - as also; I am having conversations with professionals in the workfield to help me to choose my path in coding